S. F. Newcombe

-Lt Col. Stewart Francis Newcombe (1878–1956) was a British army officer and associate of T. E. Lawrence.
+Stewart Francis Newcombe (1878–1956) was a British army officer who fought in World War I. He gave his name to the Paulet-Newcombe Agreement, which represents most of the modern border between today's Syria, Lebanon, and Israel.

 He was commissioned in the Royal Engineers in 1898 and fought in the Second Boer War.
-He served with the Egyptian army from May 1901 until 1911.
-In 1913 and 1914 he was engaged in strategic survey work in the Sinai Peninsula, where he worked with and became a friend of Lawrence.
+He served with the Egyptian Army from May 1901 until 1911.
+In 1913 and 1914 he was engaged in strategic survey work in the Sinai Peninsula, where he worked with and became a friend of T. E. Lawrence.

 At the end of 1916, he was appointed Chief of the British Military Mission in the Hejaz where he again worked with Lawrence and played a key role in the Arab Revolt.
 In November 1917 Newcombe was captured by the Turks but escaped and went into hiding in Istanbul.

-Newcombe gave his name to the Paulet-Newcombe Agreement, which represents most of the modern border between today's Syria, Lebanon, and Israel.
+He held the rank of lieutenant colonel.

 Early life

-S. F. Newcombe was born in Brecon, Wales, the son of Edward Newcombe, and educated at Christ's Hospital and Felsted.
+Newcombe was born in Brecon, Wales, the son of Edward Newcombe, and educated at Christ's Hospital and Felsted.
 He entered the Royal Military Academy, Woolwich where he was awarded the Sword of Honour.
 Commissioned in the Royal Engineers in 1898, he served in the Second Boer War.
-He served with the Egyptian army from May 1901 until 1911.
+He served with the Egyptian Army from May 1901 until 1911.